 How Long To Marinade The Chicken

-Chicken should rest in the marinade at minimum for 30 minutes.
+Chicken should rest in the marinade a minimum of 30 minutes.
 Place the chicken in a zip lock bag, add the marinade, mix around and seal shut.
 Place in the refrigerator while marinating.

 Optional: double the marinade ingredients and marinade all of the vegetables for 30 minutes prior to cooking.
-Place them in a separate container than the chicken to marinade.
+Place them in a separate container from the chicken to marinade.

 There are two different types of skewers that can be used: metal or wooden.
 Wooden skewers can burn easily on a grill, so it's very important to soak them in cold water first.